 CHRONOS (Computationally-Intensive, High-Impact Research On Novel Outstanding Science) is an annual call for proposals issued by CSCS for high-impact, challenging and innovative research opened to all fields of science.
 Researchers from academia and research institutes are eligible to apply.
 The CHRONOS proposals can be awarded for one year.

-If you wish to submit a CHRONOS project you need to have (in pdf format):
+If you wish to submit a CHRONOS project you need to provide the following documents (in PDF format):

 - Your CHRONOS project proposal as by the template (see below)